posit-dev/posit-conf-2025-positron-assistant-demo/README.md

 1. Open the Positron Assistant pane by clicking on the Positron Assistant robot icon in the sidebar, or by opening the Command Palette (<kbd>Cmd/Ctrl + Shift + P</kbd>) and running the [command "View: Show Chat"](command:workbench.panel.chat).

 1. In the Positron Assistant pane, ensure your chat is in `Ask` mode.
 You can switch modes by clicking on the mode selector at the bottom of the chat pane.

+1. We recommend selecting the **Claude 4 Sonnet** model for this activity.
+You can change the model by clicking on the model name at the bottom of the chat pane.

 1. Use the example messages below to explore the Georgia Aquarium Species dataset.